Deepan-Karmakar/p5.js-tutorial/Libraries.md

       // Rather it needs to be updated with the data. ret[prop] = data[prop];
     }
-    // Check whether callback is indeed a function if (typeof callback == 'function') {
+    // Check whether callback is indeed a function. if (typeof callback == 'function') {
-      callback(data); // do the callback
+      callback(data); // do the callback.
     }
   });
   // Return the object which has been filled with data above.